 Contact Telephone Number: 0300 065 3000

-The Rivers Agency has powers delegated to it by the Department of Agricultural and Rural Development as the statutory Drainage and Flood Defence authority for Northern Ireland under the Drainage (NI) Order 1973 as amended.
-The aim of the Rivers Agency is to reduce the risk to life and damage to property from flooding from rivers and the sea and to undertake watercourse and coastal flood management in a sustainable manner.
+DfI Rivers has powers delegated to it by the Department for Infrastructure as the statutory Drainage and Flood Defence Authority for Northern Ireland derived from the Drainage (NI) Order 1973 as amended.
+The aim of DfI Rivers is to reduce the risk to life and damage to property from flooding from rivers and the sea and to undertake watercourse and coastal flood management in a sustainable manner.